 Background and Purpose

-The ACA award honoring Dr. Don Dinkmeyer recognizes an individual or organization that has made a significant contribution in the counseling field in support of families and family members through:
+Honoring Don Dinkmeyer, this award recognizes an individual or organization making a significant contribution in the counseling field in support of families and family members through:

 Don Dinkmeyer was the founding editor of the Elementary School Guidance and Counseling journal.
-His professional career as a counselor, counselor educator, and author was devoted to helping families.
-His published materials include widely recognized works in parent education, elementary school curriculums, marriage enrichment and therapy materials, and counseling programs.
+His professional career as a counselor, counselor educator and author was devoted to helping families.
+His published materials include widely recognized works in parent education, elementary school curriculum, marriage enrichment and therapy materials and counseling programs.

 Dr. Dinkmeyer believed that empowerment and encouragement occurs through education and skill training.
 He encouraged efforts to help families and family members through actions and deeds.

-This award was created to further social interest, the process of helping others for the common good.
-It is intended to recognize individuals (or organizations) whose actions and publications have been vehicles of social interest, with a meaningful and positive influence on families and family life.
-The award includes an honorarium of $1,000.
+This award has been created to further social interest, the process of helping others for the common good.
+It is intended to recognize individuals or organizations with actions and publications that have been vehicles of social interest, with a meaningful and positive influence on families and family life.

 - Nominations must come from an ACA member.

-- The awardee need not be an ACA member.
+- The awardee is not required to be an ACA member.

 - Nominations for school and community programs, as well as outstanding individuals, are encouraged.

 Submit a nomination of not more than three pages in length (additional appendices and exhibits are welcome).
-In the nomination, briefly:
+In it, briefly:

 - Describe the influences the nominee’s efforts have had on the population(s) the nominee seeks to serve, consistent with the award criteria and the concept of social interest.